md-redwan-hossain/StringMate/README.md

-`DotCheck.StringValidation` offers a collection of valuable extension methods designed for validating the C# `string` type, complemented by their corresponding data annotations.
+`DotCheck.StringValidation` offers a collection of useful methods designed for validating the C# `string` type, complemented by their corresponding data annotations.
 These extensions provide enhanced functionality for string validation in C# applications.